 The leather-lined Cork and Latex insole cups the foot and arch through its anatomical molding.
-The outsole is made of blown EVA foam which delivers another layer of closer-to-the-ground cushioning.
+The outsole is made of blown EVA foam that delivers a second layer of close-to-the-ground cushioning.

-Sometimes a 2-strap sandal won’t cut it for you, and you need something with a more secure upper fit.
+Sometimes a 2-strap sandal doesn’t cut it for you, and you need something with a secure upper fit.
 At the same time, you don’t want to cross over to the sports-sandal side.

-The Teva Langdon is a good middle-ground between an activewear sandal and casual leather aesthetics.
+The Teva Langdon is a satisfying compromise between active-wear and casual leather sandal aesthetics.
 A mesh and leather frame in a Fisherman style provides a secure lock-down without coming across as overly sporty.

 There’s a foam footbed lined with a soft synthetic and an EVA midsole underneath.
 That makes the Langdon cushioned yet supportive; the full-contact rubber outsole cups the midsole for stability while being grippy at the same time.

-The Ecco Yucatan is another Fisherman style sandal which melds a tonal leather-based aesthetic with athletic footwear performance.
+The Ecco Yucatan is another Fisherman style sandal that melds tonal, black and brown styling with athletic footwear performance.

 A two-point hook and loop closure makes the upper fit secure and adjustable at the same time.
-A neoprene mesh lining makes wearing all-day wearing comfortable.
-We’d like to point out that the forefoot strap isn’t a proper hook-and-loop closure – you can only make tiny fit adjustments there.
+A neoprene mesh lining makes all-day wear a comfortable experience.
+We’d like to point out that the forefoot strap isn’t a working hook-and-loop closure – you can only make tiny fit adjustments there.

 Ecco uses direct injection to make its outsoles, and the Yucatan Sandal is no different.
 A resilient Polyurethane midsole is directly injected over a durable rubber outsole.
 The PU foam delivers stable cushioning and the dual-density footbed enhances the step-in comfort.